Real-Time Card Fraud Solution Accelerator with MongoDB and Databricks

 - Legacy data source: The SQL external data source is used for customer demographics.

-- Training data: Historical transaction data needed for model training data is sourced from AWS/S3.
+- Training data: Historical transaction data needed for model training data is sourced from cloud object storage - Amazon S3 or Microsoft Azure Blob Storage.

 Now, let’s break down these architectural components in greater detail below, one by one.